About

 Pronouns: she, her

 I received my bachelor’s in Psychology from the University of West Georgia and moved to Seattle, WA to get my Master’s in Counseling Psychology from Saybrook University.
 While there, I worked in inpatient and outpatient behavioral health settings and gravitated towards working with children, adolescents, and families who experienced trauma.
-I also worked extensively with chronically homeless adults, where I learned the importance of economic and social security in positive treatment outcomes for individuals.
+I also worked extensively with chronically homeless adults, where I learned the importance of resource and social security in positive treatment outcomes for individuals and families.

 I value each client’s unique cultural background and believe in the importance of equity, access, participation, and harmony in each client’s life.
 I am an ally to the LGBTQ+ community and the BIPOC community.

-I moved back home to Georgia in 2018 with my partner and our two dogs.
+I moved back home to Georgia in 2018 with my two dogs and two cats.
 I find a deep joy in nature and enjoy gardening, music, hiking, biking, and baking.
+I have one child, who I love dearly.